A conversion funnel is a term commonly used in the e-commerce industry to describe various stages in a customer journey on the website.

 - Do users who read the user reviews buy more than users who just read product specifications?

-- Are users who submit positive product reviews more willing to make another purchase than those who give negative reviews?
+- Are users submitting positive product reviews more willing to go ahead with further purchases than those giving negative reviews?

-You can’t improve something if you don’t analyze it.
-Track and analyze what users are doing on your website, how they are navigating different sections and make changes to the website design if necessary and see if it affects the results or not and test, test, test till you find something that works best.
+You can’t improve something until you don’t analyze it.
+Track and assess what users are doing on your site, how they are navigating different sections and make changes to the website design if necessary and see if it affects the results or not and test, test, test till you find something that works best.